liyanonline/courses/KeyQuestionsOM.md

 stood when making process selection and layout decisions.
  Process design is critical in a product-focused system, whereas managing is critical in a process focused system.

+# Unit 5 Location Planning and Analysis
+Location decisions confront both new and existing organizations.
+Growth, market shifts, depletion of raw materials, and the introduction of new products and services are among the reasons organizations are concerned with location decisions.
+The importance of these decisions is underscored by the long- term commitment they typically involve and by their potential impact on the operating system.
+The primary location options available to existing organizations are to expand an existing location, move to a new location, maintain existing facilities while adding another facility in a new location, or do nothing.

+In practice, the major influences on location decisions are location of raw materials, labor supply, market considerations, community-related factors, site-related factors, and climate.
+Foreign locations may be attractive in terms of labor costs, abundance of raw materials, or as potential markets for a firm’s products or services.
+Problems organizations sometimes encounter in foreign countries include language differences, cultural differences, bias, and political instability.

+A common approach to narrowing the range of location alternatives is to first identify a country or region that seems to satisfy overall needs and then identify a number of community-site alternatives for more in-depth analysis.
+A variety of methods are used to evaluate location alternatives.
+Those described in the chapter include locational cost-profit-volume analysis, factor rating, and the center of gravity method.
+The transportation model was mentioned briefly; your instructor can provide you with a mod- ule that covers the topic in detail.

+There are numerous commercial software packages available for location analysis.
+In addition to the models described, many packages employ linear programming or mixed integer programming algo- rithms.
+In addition, some software packages use heuristic approaches to obtain reasonable solutions to location problems.

+1. Location decisions are strategic; they can have a significant impact on the success or failure of a business.
+2. Very often, location decisions are long term and involve substantial cost, so it is important to devote an appropriate amount of effort to selecting a location.
+3. Decision makers must not let the attractiveness of a few factors cloud the decision-making pro- cess.
+There are many factors to take into account when selecting a location.
+It is essential to identify the key factors and their relative importance, and then to use that information to evaluate location alternatives.
+4. It is important to also factor in the impact that location choices will have on the supply chain.

 # 7 Work Design and Measurement

 # 5 Strategic Capacity Planning for Products and Services